|

 comparisons between the two groups quite relevant.
 Both groups will be compared

+to norms for the scales where available.
 Measures included questions from the Attitudes Towards Prostitution Scale (ATPS), which is part of Sawyer and Schroeders

 (1990) larger Prostitution Behavior Questionnaire.
 The ATPS is a self-report